antevis/CarND_T3_P1_PathPlanning/README.md

 For trajectory, I have extensively borrowed the techniques used by [Aaron Brown](https://github.com/awbrown90) in [his native implementation](https://github.com/awbrown90/CarND-Path-Planning-Project).
 In fact, I **do** have a successful implementation using the concept of **Jerk Minimizing Trajectories** provided in classes but failed to prevent it from **breaking the jerk/acceleration** limits in some marginal states.
-Aaron is presumably at least the co-author of the Simulator and the way it interfaces with the outer world, and he probably knows the best way to interact with it.
+Aaron is presumably at least the co-author of the Simulator and the way it interfaces with the outer world, so he probably knows the best way to interact with it.

 #### Results